-Overall, the proposed sale will increase transmission rates by 44% under the most likely scenario.
-Under a less likely scenario, the Federal Energy Regulatory Commission (FERC) might be convinced to reduce the regulatory value, or rate base, to the proposed price.
-This would still result in a transmission rate increase of 26%.
-Rate impacts are likely to be \$475 million in 2019.
+The sale would increase transmission rates by up to 40%.
+Under a less likely scenario, the Federal Energy Regulatory Commission (FERC) might be convinced to reduce the regulatory value, or rate base, to the proposed price of the sale.
+Even this optimistic scenario results in a transmission rate increase of nearly 24%.
+The cost to ratepayers is likely to be \$511 million just for 2020.

-The Trump administration's FY 2018 budget represents a dramatic shift from the preceding administration.
+The Trump administration's FY 2019 budget represents a dramatic shift from the preceding administration.
 Included in the budget is a plan to divest assets from three Power Marketing Administrations (PMA), including BPA.
 BPA serves the greater Pacific Northwest region, encompassing 300,000 square miles and over 13.5 million people.
-It is a self-funded organization operating roughly 75 percent of the region's transmission lines, delivering power atcost to the Northwest.
-Under the Trump budget, BPA's transmission infrastructure assets
+It is wholly funded by the revenues it generates by operating roughly 75 percent of the Pacific Northwest's transmission lines, delivering power at-cost.
+Under the Trump budget, BPA's transmission infrastructure assets would be sold to unidentified investors.
+The FY 2019 budget projects \$4.9 billion in revenue from the sale between 2018 and 2027, with \$1.8 billion coming in 2019.